Generated Black Hills creek scene representing Spring Creek below Sheridan Lake near Keystone, not an exact location photo

 Local plan

-Start with the Keystone gauge, then choose Spring Creek Trailhead, Spring Creek Picnic Area, or the Sheridan Lake corridor before picking flies.
+Start with the Keystone gauge, then choose Spring Creek Trailhead, Spring Creek Picnic Area, or the Sheridan Lake area before picking flies.

 Backup water